Kenneth Muir Mackenzie, 1st Baron Muir Mackenzie: Family

 Lord Muir-Mackenzie married Amelia, daughter of William Graham, MP, in 1874.
-They had one son and three daughters, one of them the violinist Dorothea Muir Mackenzie (1881-1971), universally known as "Dolly", who studied with Eugène Ysaÿe and who in 1907 married the pianist Mark Hambourg.
+They had one son and three daughters, one of them the violinist Dorothea Frances Muir Mackenzie(1881-1971), universally known as "Dolly", who studied with Eugène Ysaÿe and who in 1907 married the pianist Mark Hambourg.
 His wife died in 1900 and his only son William in 1901, aged 25 and unmarried.
 Muir-Mackenzie died at his home in Cumberland Terrace, Regent's Park, London, in May 1930, aged 84, and was cremated at Golders Green Crematorium.
 As he had no surviving male issue the barony became extinct on his death.

 He is buried in Westminster Abbey.